First Order Logic on Pathwidth Revisited Again: Two Basic Lemmas

 According to this discussion, we define the notion of a ball of radius $r$ around a vertex $v$, denoted $B_r(v)$, in a way that only takes into account paths whose internal vertices are non-terminals, as follows.

-\begin{definition} Let $G=(V,E)$ be a $k$-terminal graph with terminal labeling function $\mathcal{T}$ and terminal set $T$, $r$ be a positive integer, and $v\in V$.
-We define $B^G_r(v)$ (and simply write $B_r(v)$ if $G$ is clear from the context) to be the $k$-terminal subgraph of $G$ that has labeling function $\mathcal{T}$ and is induced by $T\cup V'$, where $V'$ is the set of all vertices reachable by $v$ via a path of length at most $r$ whose internal vertices are all in $V\setminus T$. \end{definition}
+\begin{defi} Let $G=(V,E)$ be a $k$-terminal graph with terminal labeling function $\mathcal{T}$ and terminal set $T$, $r$ be a positive integer, and $v\in V$.
+We define $B^G_r(v)$ (and simply write $B_r(v)$ if $G,\mathcal{T}$ are clear from the context) to be the $k$-terminal subgraph of $G$ that has labeling function $\mathcal{T}$ and is induced by $T\cup V'$, where $V'$ is the set of all vertices reachable by $v$ via a path of length at most $r$ whose internal vertices are all in $V\setminus T$. \end{defi}